bearandhammer/knowledge-vault/obsidian-vault/📧 Inbox/IVF Qs.md

 -  Where to go - normal venue?
 -  That about covers it I think.
+-  Risks with all stages of the treatment - what are they?
+-  Cover this before giving cons